The Bunker (video game): Plot

 On July 3, 1986, England falls under nuclear attack, forcing the government and its populace to evacuate into underground fallout bunkers.
 In one such military bunker, one of the staff, Margaret, is pregnant and ends up giving birth to her son John right when the bombs fall.

 Thirty years later, a now adult John is apparently the sole survivor of the bunker after Margaret passes away from old age.
 He listens to his mother's advice and follows the rigid daily routine she taught to him, checking on the bunker's systems and taking proper food and medication while never leaving the isolated section of the bunker he is living in.
 However, several days after Margaret's death, the bunker's server fails, forcing John to leave level 1 of the bunker and journey down to level 2 to reset the server.
 Upon resetting the server, John is horrified to learn that the air filtration system is failing and heads down to level 3 to replace the filters.
 However, as he attempts to reactivate the system, he falls off a ladder and breaks his arm while inadvertently activating the contaminated backup air filter system.
 John returns to level 1 to perform first aid on his arm, and quickly learns that the contaminated backup air filtration system is slowly spreading radiation throughout the entire bunker.
 He is forced to take the emergency exit to level 4 and then to level 5, where starts to recall repressed memories from his childhood.

 Twenty years prior, conditions inside the bunker were grim due to radiation levels outside being far higher than expected, meaning it would not be safe to leave for another twenty to thirty years instead of the originally planned ten years.
 Margaret learned that the bunker's commander, Hurley, was keeping secret the fact that the bunker only had less than a year's worth of supplies to feed the whole staff and contact with all the other bunkers had been lost, meaning no help would be arriving.
 Intent on protecting her son, Margaret tricked John into planting poison in the bunker's ventilation system while they themselves took shelter in a sealed room, killing all of the staff except Hurley.
 An enraged Hurley attacked Margaret, forcing John to shoot him with his own gun.
 With Margaret and John as the sole survivors, the remaining supplies could last them for another sixty years.

-Horrified upon realizing the role he played in the death of the rest of the staff, John is haunted by visions their ghosts as he makes his way to the emergency exit.
+Horrified upon realizing the role he played in the death of the rest of the staff, John is haunted by visions of their ghosts as he makes his way to the emergency exit.
 Upon reaching the exit, he is confronted by Margaret's ghost, who begs him not to abandon her and to stay with her in the bunker instead.
 John can choose to stay in the bunker and inevitably die of radiation poisoning, or leave the bunker and take his first breath of the outside air, uncertain if it is safe to do so.